ianprogrammer/itsm-microservices/README.md

-## This is a study case of a simple ticket application using microservices
+## This is a study case of a simple ticket application using microservices architecture

 ### Stack
 * Micronaut